rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case.md

    ![](assets/perso-uc9.png)

 1. Select the **Context** category.
-This item is only available is a journey has passed contextual data to the message.
+This item is only available if a journey has passed contextual data to the message.
 Click **Journey Orchestration**.
 The following contextual information appears:

    * **Events**: all fields from the event
    * **Journey Properties**: the technical fields related to the journey for a given profile, for example the journey ID or the specific errors encountered.
 Refer to the [Journey Orchestration documentation](https://experienceleague.adobe.com/docs/journeys/using/building-advanced-conditions-journeys/syntax/journey-properties.html?lang=en#building-advanced-conditions-journeys)